element-hq/element-web/README.md

 ### Setup

- - install dependencies with `npm install`
+ - install dependencies with `npm install` (will download copy of chrome)
  - have riot-web running on `localhost:8080`
  - have a local synapse running at `localhost:8008`